GoogleCloudPlatform/dataproc-templates/notebooks/hive2bq/README.md

 ### Audit Table

-The template stores audit data for each load in CSV format in GCS bucket provided.
+The template stores audit data for each load in CSV format in Cloud Storage bucket provided.

-In order to view the data create an external table pointing to the GCS bucket as below.
+In order to view the data create an external table pointing to the Cloud Storage bucket as below.

 ```
  CREATE EXTERNAL TABLE `<project-id>.<dataset-name>.hive_bq_audit`